 AKILI SMITH WITH THE COMMISH

 In addition to paying a hefty price by not accepting Ditka’s offer, the Bengals paid a hefty price when they finally signed their rookie quarterback.
 After a 27-day holdout, Smith ultimately agreed to a $56 million deal with $10.8 million up front.
 At the time of the signing, Tim Sullivan of the Cincinnati Enquirer lamented:

 Sudden wealth has ruined more careers than shredded ligaments.
 It is the crucial test the scouts can’t perform when they examine college prospects — the speed at which ready cash clouds their judgment and erodes their enthusiasm.
 As the great jockey, Eddie Arcaro, once said: “It’s hard to get up in the morning when you start wearing silk pajamas.”

-Did Smith’s newfound wealth negatively impact his career?
-Who knows.
-However, Smith believes that his rookie holdout did hurt him in the long term.
-After his NFL career ended, Smith said, “I should have just told my agent to take whatever they were offering me and got myself in camp, that (the holdout) is the biggest reason I struggled in the NFL.”
 As you might imagine, the reaction to the quote wasn’t too kind.
 First, the quarterback brought it upon himself.
 Second, it’s hard to rationalize that a short-term holdout could have such a long-term negative effect.
-Then again, it seems to be a recurring theme for numerous Top 10 Busts or Honorable Mentions (e.g., Heath Shuler, JaMarcus Russell, Kelly Stouffer, and Matt Leinart).
+Then again, it seems to be a recurring theme for numerous all-time busts, such as Heath Shuler, JaMarcus Russell, Kelly Stouffer, and Matt Leinart.

 SCOTT MITCHELL – A DIFFERENT KIND OF BIG LOSER